JustKing2610/Project-Bioinformatics-differential-splicing-analysis-anopheles-gambiae/README.md

 The featurecounts table was then fed into DESeq2 (version 2.11.40.7)<br />
 Annotation of the DESeq2 results was done with Annotate DESeq2/DEXSeq output tables” (version 1.1.0) <br />

+### Different scripts and their purpose/use

+#### FastQC
+The FastQC script is used to quality check the RNA-seq reads.
+This has been done before and after trimming with trimmomatic.
+By using the standard FastQC script:
+' ' '
+Script to run FastQC
+' ' '
 ### Parameters on the command line
 #### Trimmomatic
 LEADING:28 <br />